What is Customer Effort Score?

 The classic customer effort score question might be: “How easy was it to resolve your issue today?” or “How much effort did you have to put forth to handle your request today?”
 Responses typically span from "very easy" to "very difficult" on a 5-point or 7-point scale.

-Tools like SmartSurvey streamline creating and distributing surveys, offering customisable customer survey templates and integration across various channels.
+Tools like SmartSurvey make it easier to create and send out surveys, offering customisable customer survey templates and integration across various channels.

 Several tools measure CES, but SmartSurvey stands out for its ease of use and robust features.
 It allows for survey creation and customisation, multi-channel distribution, and real-time result analysis.
 The platform integrates with various CRM systems and tools, facilitating CES data incorporation into broader customer feedback strategies.